CumulusNetworks/docs/content/cumulus-linux-50/Monitoring-and-Troubleshooting/Resource-Diagnostics-Using-cl-resource-query.md

 To monitor the routes in Cumulus Linux hardware, use the `cl-resource-query` command.

-The example below shows `cl-resource-query` results for a Mellanox Spectrum-2 switch:
+The example below shows `cl-resource-query` results for a NVIDIA Spectrum-2 switch:

 ```
 cumulus@switch:~$ sudo cl-resource-query